The Supreme Court sentences Ábalos to 24 years in prison for "organic, organized, and continuous corruption"

 Aldama avoids prison and the fine of 3.7 million

 The Supreme Court has rewarded Aldama's "especially decisive" collaboration and "active contribution of special relevance" by suspending his entry into prison, given that none of the sentences exceed two years in duration.
-And it sets him three conditions: the first is that he does not commit any crimes for five years; the second is that he appears every six months before the Supreme Court to report on his professional activity, and the third is that he performs community service for one year to "symbolically" "repair the harm caused to Spanish society."
-The sentence argues that "only" his statement "has made possible" the investigation and conviction by providing "relevant data and information" that have contributed to the "discovery" of the crimes and have "supported and contextualized" the evidence: "Only he can offer definitive details for their complete clarification," it alleges.
+And it imposes three conditions on him: that he does not offend for five years, that he appears every six months before the Supreme Court to report on his professional activity, and that he performs community service for one year to "symbolically" "repair the harm caused to Spanish society."
+The sentence argues that "only" his statement "has made possible" the investigation and conviction by providing "relevant data and information" that have contributed to the "discovery" of the crimes and have "underpinned and contextualized" the evidence: "Only he can offer definitive details for their complete clarification," it argues.

 Cargando